danez/pirates/README.md

     compile.call(mod, code, filename);
   }

-  old.apply(this, arguments);
+  old(mod, filename);
 }

 // Now you can just do this!:
 pirates.addHook(['.js'], function matcher(filename) {
-  // Here, you can inspect the filename to determine if it should be hooked or not.
+  // Here, you can inspect the filename to determine if it should be hooked or
+  // not.
 Just return a boolean.
-Files in
-  // node_modules are automatically ignored.
+Files in node_modules are automatically ignored.

   // TODO: Implement logic
   return true;